freeCodeCamp/guide/src/pages/java/comments-in-java/index.md

 #### 3. Documentation Comment

 Documentation comment is used by Javadoc tool to create documentation for the code.
-Documentation Comment is used by developers to document code, like what a class does or what a method does and all.
+Documentation Comment is used by developers to document code, like what a class does or what a method does.
 This is used by a javadoc tool which will compile a preformatted set of html files containing all the information available in the comment.
 ```java
 /**
  * The Following Java program displays a random between 0 - 50